Swim suits made for spa travelling

 And the moral for regular spa-goers is that you definitely get what you pay for…

-Chlorine still can harm these swimsuits it will just take longer.
-Also buying a suit with more spandex content is good.
-The suit will hold its shape better and help you hold yours.
+Select a swim suit with a high spandex content as this will hold its shape better and help you hold yours.
 If the suit is Chlorine resistant it will be included in the description and brands such as Zoggs and Speedo produce these.

 Chlorine, sweat and minerals are aggressive enemies of fine elastane fibres.
-After every use, wash your swimsuit with a gentle detergent and rinse it clean.
+Wash your swimsuit with a gentle detergent and rinse it clean.
 This treatment maintains the elasticity and wrinkle-free fit of your garment.
-Or you can machine-wash it every once in a while, delicate cycle – in a lingerie bag.
+Or you can machine-wash it on the delicate cycle in a lingerie bag.
 Do not spin-dry underwire models.

 It is almost a sin to leave quality swimwear lying around wet and crumpled or worse, in a plastic bag.
 Elastane models are quick-drying and best air-dried in the shade.
 Direct sunlight or contact with a heater make the fibres brittle.
 Do not tumbledry the garment.

-Try and give your swimsuits at least 24 hours to dry before reusing.
-The lycra/spandex is a memory yarn.
-The swimsuit needs these 24 hours to go back to its original shape.
+Try and give your swim suits time to dry before reusing.
+The lycra/spandex is a memory yarn and needs 24 hours to go back to its original shape.